haoyu-yang001/TLR/README.md

-# TLRmediation
+# TLR

-`TLRmediation` is an R package for large-scale causal mediation testing under a composite null hypothesis, motivated by epigenome-wide studies with a large number of candidate mediators.
+`TLR` is an R package for large-scale causal mediation testing under a composite null hypothesis, motivated by epigenome-wide studies with a large number of candidate mediators.

 The package implements the **tail likelihood ratio (TLR)** procedure for testing whether an exposure affects an outcome through a mediator, together with supporting utilities for: